gridironzone/gridiron-core/contracts/periphery/liquidity_manager/README.md

 ### `receive`

 CW20 receive msg.
-Handles only withdraw messages which should come from Astroport LP tokens.
+Handles only withdraw messages which should come from Gridiron LP tokens.

 ```json
 {